QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 - I feel extremely tired and exhausted, need to sleep right now
 - Review very a little bit Python previous lessons concept

+Day 55/100 : 29 November 2025, Saturday (≈5 mins ; <1 hour❌)
+> What do I do today :
+- I have no idea, I feel unmotivated to learn, maybe because of fatigue
+- Try to solve the problems of "Day8_63. " Project all TODOs.
+- Happy Learning!!